 Optional adaptive headlights that swivel in the direction of turns

 Interior The Eos offers VW's storied interior design and materials.
-A relatively low windshield is said to grant an exceptional open-air feeling, even for front occupants.
+A relatively low windshield grants an exceptional open-air feeling, even for front occupants.
 The power front seats are designed to motor forward to enable backseat access and then return to their original position.

-The Eos has 77 cubic feet of passenger space, and the maximum cargo volume is 10.5 cu. ft.
-Typical of retractable hardtops, the Eos loses trunk capacity when the top is down, but it has a pass-thru to the cabin, which remains a rare feature in convertibles.
+Typical of retractable hardtops, the Eos loses trunk capacity when the top is down, but it has a pass-through to the cabin, which remains a rare feature in convertibles.